Southern Europe

 Albania

-This tour — a BikeTours.com 2016 “Founder’s Tour” — includes a week of cycling followed by three days of kayaking along the “Adriatic Riviera.”
+This tour started as a BikeTours.com 2016 “Founder’s Tour.”
 Even more so than Romania, visiting Albania is like traveling back in time.
 Until 1991, when the People’s Republic of Albania was dissolved, borders were closed to all foreigners.
 Even 25 years later, people in many isolated areas welcome visitors with excitement and curiosity — and warm hospitality.
 Albania has remained undiscovered by mass tourism, but that will change.

 Tour details >